01Make Aviation Friends

 Even as a brand new private pilot, you can make yourself useful and gain experience as a safety pilot for others.
 You won't get a ton of hours this way, but you'll grab a few.
 From time to time, everyone needs a safety pilot, so make it known that it's a position you'd be happy to fulfill and people will know who to call when they need to get current!

 Everyone has a set of useful skills, but smart people know how to make their skills work for them.
 Those with an entrepreneurial spirit learn early on that to get something from others, it helps if you have something to offer them.

 If you're a graphic designer, for example, you could offer free or discounted services to the flight school in exchange for free flight time.
-Or, if you notice that the airplanes are in dire need of cleaning, offer to wash a few for an hour in one of them.
-Or make a deal with an instructor to tutor their kid in exchange an hour of ground instruction.
+If you notice that the airplanes are in dire need of cleaning, offer to wash a few for an hour in one of them.
+Make a deal with an instructor to tutor their kid in exchange an hour of ground instruction.